Unsuspicious-Industries/p7/README.md

 - `fig7-frontier-constrained`: larger local constrained rows used in the Figure 7 leaderboard.
 - `fig7-openrouter-raw`: closed/frontier OpenRouter raw baseline rows for Figure
-  7.
+  7 leaderboard.
-- `text-reference-openrouter-raw`: reference closed-model row discussed in the text.
+- `text-reference-openrouter-raw`: reference for 100% pass rate with GPT-5.3-codex

-## Run A Small GPU Smoke Benchmark
+## Run A Small GPU Benchmark

 Before launching the full reproduction, run a smaller local-only config on a GPU server.
 This checks real model loading, constrained generation, benchmark output,